Things noted during eight days of travel-study in Greece, 2016.06.10–18

 - Note the “Warrior Vase,” dating from the late Mycenaean period, depicting uniformed helmeted warriors heading off to war.
 Behind them is the figure of a woman with outstretched arms.
 This gesture signifies the performance of lament.

 §12.3.
 Here are still further points of interest in the Museum:

-- I noted in passing the bronze statue of the bearded male figure throwing… a trident? … a thunderbolt?
+- Note in passing the bronze statue of the bearded male figure throwing… a trident? … a thunderbolt?

-- I noted with great interest a relief sculpture showing a warrior mourning himself.
+- Note in passing a relief sculpture showing a warrior mourning himself.
 He is a “marine,” whose task would have been to fight in hand-to-hand combat by boarding the decks of enemy ships in naval battles.
-Evidently, this marine had been lost at sea, And now we see him sitting sadly on a headland overlooking the watery blue expanse that will not release his body for a proper burial in Mother Earth.
+Evidently, this marine had been lost at sea, and now we see him sitting sadly on a headland overlooking the watery blue expanse that will not release his body for a proper burial in Mother Earth.
 The headland is eerily shaped like the prow of a battleship.
 And the person who is sitting there dejectedly on that headland is not really a person.
 Rather, he is a kind of disembodied self who is sadly contemplating the irretrievable loss of his own body at sea.

 §12.4.
-Now we proceed to the upper floor of the Museum, and I select only a small sampling of the many wonders to be seen here.
+We proceed to the upper floor of the Museum, and I select only a small sampling of the many wonders to be seen here.
 In this case, I will offer only a minimalist description of each sampling: